hamzabenattia/annonce-website/README.md

 5. **Port Already in Use**
    - Change the PORT in .env file
    - Kill processes using the port: `npx kill-port 1000`

+6. **Admin Creation Issues**
+   - Ensure MongoDB is running and MONGO_URL is correct
+   - Check if admin user already exists: `npm run create-admin` will show existing credentials
+   - Verify .env file exists and is properly configured

 ### Development Tips